Member | Established: 1919 | Member since 2013

 SMO 5: International Public Sector Accounting Standards

 Given IMA’s focus on management accountants, the organization reports that it does not directly participate in the adoption and implementation of IPSAS.
 Nevertheless, IMA reports in its SMO Action Plan that maintains relations with the Federal Accounting Standards Advisory Board and provides input on technical matters affecting IMA members.

 IMA reports that its leadership has considered and evaluated considered ways to comply with the requirements of SMO 5 and, apart from its general intention to perform policy dialogues, does not deem further involvement in public sector accounting matters to be feasible at this time.

 SMO 6: Investigation and Discipline

 IMA is responsible for establishing an investigative and disciplinary (I&D) system for its members and, accordingly, has established Board Policy C-400 “Ethics Compliance Procedures.”
-IMA conducted an assessment of its I&D policies and processes against the requirements of SMO 6 and has identified only one gap, members of the I&D committee do not include non-accountants.
-In addition, IMA indicates that it has processes in place to review and amend its Board Policy as required.
+IMA reports that the investigative and disciplinary processes within C-400 is in line with the SMO 6 requirements.

 SMO 7: International Financial Reporting Standards

 In the United States the Financial Accounting Standards Board (FASB) is the entity responsible for the adoption of accounting standards and it has been working with the IASB since 2002 to achieve convergence of IFRS and U.S. GAAP.
 While the IMA has no responsibility for the adoption of IFRS, it indicates that it is active in this area through ongoing initiatives which include: (i) monitoring the convergence project of the FASB and the International Accounting Standards Board (IASB) standards; (ii) communicating developments and updates to its members on the standards and developments; and (iii) providing continuing professional education and webinars on the standards.